-Concerns about Sea Sickness in the Galapagos?
+Concerns About Sea Sickness in the Galapagos?

 The waters of the Galapagos are generally calm.
 Most visitors adjust to life aboard a cruise vessel quickly, gaining their sea legs in a day or two.
 Significant discomfort is relatively uncommon.